Tag: investing

 The best way to reach me is to sign up for my weekly email and reply to any email.

-Investing for Retirement and Your Kid’s College
+How to Think About Investing for Retirement and College

 We recently talked about the tricky question of whether you should invest while you’re in debt.